Siddharth9837/gshare/README.md

 ---

 ### ✨ Features
-- Create, edit, and delete notes
+- share the notes and colloboratons among university friends.
 - Share notes using public links
 - Invite collaborators with view/edit access
 - Organize notes using tags or folders